dgc-cgn/CAS-Digital-Trust/public-information/README.md

 Digital Governance Council ensures all employees and other personnel involved in certification activities are, and will remain, impartial.

-To ensure that impartiality is both maintained and can be demonstrated, CIOSC has identified and assessed the risk of all relationships which may result in a conflict of interest or pose a threat to impartiality.
+To ensure that impartiality is both maintained and can be demonstrated, DGC has identified and assessed the risk of all relationships which may result in a conflict of interest or pose a threat to impartiality.

 This video provides an overview of [17021-1 Management System](https://youtu.be/EYx2QrKqiT8) in place as an accredited conformity assessment body.